WWE SmackDown live results: Elimination Chamber qualifiers begin

 Rhodes took the mic and said that things would never be the same, despite McIntyre’s best efforts.
 He said that for the first time, he can’t in good conscience point at the WrestleMania thanks to McIntyre’s interference.
 Rhodes discussed CM Punk and Roman Reigns making their WrestleMania main event official this past Monday, stating that the two of them were both glad that he wasn’t in their “you-know-what measuring contest”, because he didn’t get the nickname of “Raheem” for no reason.
 He talked about how much WrestleMania meant to him, and how he was born in Charlotte.
 “Imagine my discomfort returning here without the championship,” said the hometown boy.
 Rhodes said that McIntyre wasn’t mad that he wasn’t champion, but rather because Rhodes was the champ.
 He concluded by promising that his shame and discomfort would be McIntyre’s downfall, and that the Undisputed WWE Champ wouldn’t make it to WrestleMania.

 I quite liked that Rhodes was understandably fired up after getting screwed out of the Royal Rumble by McIntyre and responded in kind with the attack.
 I am curious if this means we’ll see some kind of ultimate blowoff to this at Elimination Chamber instead of WrestleMania.
+What I didn’t like, however, was the “Raheem” meme being acknowledged, and the context it was mentioned in.
+To put it simply, it doesn’t take much to put two and two together to know that having the top babyface imply what he said, even in a joking manner, is a huge no-no. And that’s especially given the implications (the “you-know-what measuring contest”) coming from what was said by Rhodes and the timing of when it was said — this being Black History Month.
+Really, just a bad call all around.

 – Backstage, Giulia and Kiana James were interviewed ahead of their Women’s Tag Title Match against RHIYO coming up next.
 James again made it clear that winning the tag titles was part of the plan of making Giulia a triple champion.